perryprog/JMBlog/rules.md

 permalink: /rules
 ---

-We don't like rules much, so let's keep it simple:
+We don't like rules much, so just use common sense and we won't need to use them:

 #### General
 - We do not tolerate harassment.
 Harassment includes, but is not limited to: